PascalSun/nlp-tlp.github.io/README.md

 This is an [Eleventy](https://www.11ty.dev/) website that automatically deploys to GitHub pages upon commits to the main branch.

 All of the content of the website is located in [/content](/content).
-The `.njk` files in this directory are the main pages (the homepage, current research, our team, etc), and the `.md` files in each of the corresponding folders are the data that is used to populate those pages.
+The `.njk` (Nunjucks) files in this directory are the main pages (the homepage, current research, our team, etc), and the `.md` (Markdown) files in each of the corresponding folders are the data that is used to populate those pages.

 For example, [/content/current-research.njk](/content/current-research.njk) is the "Current Research" page (https://nlp-tlp.github.io/current-research).
 This Nunjucks file is responsible for the layout of that page.

-Each research item is represented by a seperate file in [/content/current-research/](/content/current-research), e.g. [adaptive-user-interfaces-for-industrial.md](content/current-research/adaptive-user-interfaces-for-industrial.md).
+Each research item is represented by a seperate Markdown file in [/content/current-research/](/content/current-research), e.g. [adaptive-user-interfaces-for-industrial.md](content/current-research/adaptive-user-interfaces-for-industrial.md).

-Each markdown file generally consists of (key, value) pairs that carry the respective item's data.
+The markdown files generally consist of (key, value) pairs that carry the respective item's data.
 For example, the aforementioned research item looks like this:

     ---
     name: Adaptive User Interfaces for Industrial Maintenance Procedures